ErpNetDocs/tech/advanced/user-business-rules/examples/set-quantity-or-amount.md

-## Setting values in Amount and Quantity fields
+## Set value into Amount and Quantity fields

 Values cannot be set directly in the main **Amount** and **Quantity** fields, as these fields require a specific format that includes both a 'Value' and a 'Unit of Measure.